-Staff notes that the originally submitted design proposed vehicular access from Pettygrove, which also presented challenges including the need for a Master Plan Amendment to lift the access restriction on Pettygrove, significant neighborhood opposition, as well as safety concerns due to the garage's proximity to a pedestrian connection between Pettygrove and the square.
+The originally submitted design proposed vehicular access from Pettygrove, which also presented challenges including the need for a Master Plan Amendment to lift the access restriction on Pettygrove, significant neighborhood opposition, as well as safety concerns due to the garage's proximity to a pedestrian connection between Pettygrove and the square.
 As such, the proposed design features access along Quimby.
-At the previous hearing, the commission conceded that the number of festivals occurring along Quimby throughout the year will be relatively minimal and could be managed by the property owner via communication and coordination with the building tenants.
+At the May 4, 2017 hearing, the Commission conceded that the number of festivals occurring along Quimby throughout the year will be relatively minimal and could be managed by the property owner via communication and coordination with the building tenants.
 The previous design featured a meandering drive aisle that the commission felt was overly complicated and may result in unintended conflicts; they therefore suggested that the design of Quimby should be simplified in order to reduce these conflicts.
 The applicant has heeded that advice and designed a simple private street, which could be easily replicated on the east end of Quimby when that portion of the street is developed.
 The apron at the west end and sidewalk to remain at the east end, as well as the alternatively paved mid-block crossing, will help to slow and discourage vehicle traffic on this street.
+This guideline is met.